How to exclude files, folders and drives from backups in Storage Protect

 • Attempt to perform a manual backup.
 Every file on the excluded drive should be marked with a barred red circle, and so be impossible to back up.

 Each line in each of the following examples is made up of two elements.
-The lines can be entered at the end of the Spectrum Protect configuration file as described in excluding files from backup by editing the Spectrum Protect configuration file.
+The lines can be entered at the end of the Storage Protect configuration file as described in excluding files from backup by editing the Storage Protect configuration file.
 They may also be used in the graphical user interface (GUI) as described in excluding files from backup using the GUI by selecting the first element (usually Exclude.DirExclude or Include) as the entry for Type, and then entering the second element under File or Pattern.

 • The default is to include a file for backup.
 If a file does not match either an Exclude or Include directive in the configuration file then it will be included for backup.